Table of Contents

 - Data Options:

 a.
-Location data: The plugin allows the below formats for location data.
-Users can choose depending on the query data source, as discussed above.
+Location data: The plugin allows the following formats for location data.
+Users can choose the query data source based on the query, as discussed above.

 b.
 Aggregation: The plugin allows aggregation methods such as min, max, average, count, and total.
 Users can choose to change aggregation depending on their requirements.